AledPeart/Aled-Garfield-Photography/TESTING.md

  ### **As a potential customer visiting the website I want to learn more about the photographer**.

--	About-Me page contains a information about the photographer.
+-	About-Me page contains information about the photographer.

 ### **As a potential customer visiting the website I want to be able to easily view the photographers social media channels**.